google/caliban/README.md

 ## Citing Caliban

-If Caliban helps you in your research, pleae consider citing the repository:
+If Caliban helps you in your research, please consider citing the repository:

 ```
 @software{caliban2020github,